nasa-petal/PeTaL-labeller/scripts/lens-cleaner/README.md

 <br/>

 ## How do I run it?
-<p>The script is run through starting it with the "python" command.
+<p>The script is run by starting it with the "python" command (ex. python example_script.py).
 The script will by default, look for a "labeled_data.csv" and a "lens_output.json" file within the same directory.</p>
 <p>The script accepts two arguments (-jp, --json_path, -cp, --csv_path) which is the path + file_name and extension of the respective files.
 The help parameter can also be passed to the script to get these commands and examples (-h, --help).</p>